sarathbhushan/Object-Detection-and-Tracking-Using-YoloV2-and-OpenCV/README.md

 USAGE
 To read from CCTV and write back out to disk the count of cylinders going in and out of godown.

+The sameple output can be seen in this video: https://youtu.be/_MuzGfV8OIA

 ----------------------------------------------------------------------------
 Resources Used:
 https://www.pyimagesearch.com/ - Centroid Tracking